RefactoringGuru/refactoring-examples/interactive-en-after/csharp/move-field.md

 Simply adjust the getter and setter of the property into which our field has been encapsulated.

 Then you can (again) remove the original field.

+Self-encapsulating allows refactoring via baby steps.
+And when a class is undergoing major changes, that is a good thing.

 Let's run the final compile.